zoruka/world-clock/README.md

 Inside de `app` folder you can run the common create-react-app commands to start a development server.

+### `npm install`

+Run it before start the development server to install the node dependencies.

 ### `npm start`

 Runs the app in the development mode.<br />